rimelek/tutorial-docker-build/README.md

 since we have `docker cp` to copy a file into a container even if that container is not running since everything is actually on the host somewhere and Docker knows where.

-I will not write about each line but I highlight the main part of the script to see how similar can the build be to `docker build`
+I will not write about each line, but I highlight the main part of the script to see how similar can the build be to `docker build`

 ```bash